Véronique Buelens - Co-Teacher, Upper West Side

 Virgil de Voldère has a BA in Art History and Intellectual History from the Gallatin School, New York University.
 Born in Paris, Virgil moved to New York in 1998 and lives on the Upper West Side with his family.

-Head Teacher, Upper West Side
+Educational Director and Co-Teacher, Upper West Side

 Co-Teacher, Upper West Side